-The Yesil Türbe is a lavish and significant building in the new Turkish style.
-Just across, you can find the Green Tomb, intricately decorated with a green garden set against turquoise tiles.
-And next to it the Medrese complex houses Ethnographical Museum which demands visiting.
+The Yesil Türbe is another significant building in Bursa, built in the new Turkish style.
+The Green Tomb is located right across from it and is decorated intricately with a green garden set against turquoise tiles.
+The Medrese complex is also situated nearby, housing the Ethnographical Museum, which is a must-visit attraction.

-The Yildirim Beyazit Mosque is important as it is the first one built in the new Ottoman style and is accompanied by the Emir Sultan Mosque which lies in a peaceful setting.
-The province is decorated with these monuments, each of which are masterpieces.
-Here are the Ulu Cami (Grand Mosque) built in the Seljuk style, with impressive calligraphic wall decorations.
+Bursa boasts an array of stunning architectural sites, each a masterpiece in its own right.
+The Yildirim Beyazit Mosque is particularly significant, as it was the first mosque built in the new Ottoman style, while the Emir Sultan Mosque lies in a serene setting.
+The Ulu Cami (Grand Mosque), constructed in the Seljuk style with exquisite calligraphic wall decorations, is another notable attraction.

-Another key architectural site is the Muradiye Complex, which features a mosque and tombs of important Ottomans.
-The Ottoman Museum also offers an insight into customs and culture of people from this era with its lively exhibits.
+The Muradiye Complex, featuring a mosque and tombs of important Ottomans, is a must-see site for visitors.
+The Ottoman Museum offers an insight into the customs and culture of people from that era through its lively exhibits.

 Bursa also offers many amazing attractions, including warm mineral baths.
 Turkish baths (hamam) are a must-visit, with many options to choose from.
 The Karamustafa Pasa Baths offer some of the best hot mineral waters, while the Eski Kaplica (Old Spring) in the Çekirge district is not only the oldest in Bursa but also in Turkey.